erland/erlandplugins/SQLPlayList/trunk/README.txt

 2. PREREQUISITES
 ================
-- A slimserver 6.2.* or 6.5 installed and configured
+- A slimserver 6.5 installed and configured (6.3 might work for some playlists but it has not been tested)
 - The DynamicPlayList plugin must installed

 3. FILES